Projective measure without projective Baire

 Observe that (\ref{f:and:pi:commute}) together with (\ref{thinout}) and (\ref{eq:blowup:def:alt}) imply that for all $i \in \Int$,

 Let $F \colon \blowup{P} \rightarrow B_1$ be defined by $F(x)=f(\pi_0(x))$ and let $G \colon \blowup{P} \rightarrow B_0$ be defined by $G(x)=f^{-1}(\pi_1(x))$.

-It may seem more natural to replace (\ref{thinout}) by the weaker requirement that $f(\pi_0(p(k+1)))$ and $\pi_1(p(k))$ be compatible; however, I'm not sure how to show $P$ is a complete sub-order in this case.
-Moreover, (\ref{proj:am:to:Q}) simplifies the proof that $\D$ remains dense in a stratified extension, as it allows to build conditions in $\D$ in a coherent way, that is, without changing initial segments over and over again (see \eqref{ext:D:dense}).
+It may seem more natural to replace (\ref{thinout}) by the weaker requirement that $f(\pi_0(p(k+1)))$ and $\pi_1(p(k))$ be compatible; however, if we define $P^\Int_f$ in this manner, $P$ will \emph{not} in general be a complete suborder.
+Moreover, that $P$ is simply a strong suborder with a simple projection satisfying (\ref{proj:am:to:Q}) simplifies the proof that $\am$ is stratified, as it allows to build conditions in $\D$ (for the preclosure system) in a coherent way, by induction on the length of conditions, without having to revisit an initial segment of the condition at amalgamation stages (see \eqref{ext:D:dense}).

 We now define a complete embedding $e\colon\blowup{P} \rightarrow P^\Int_f$ and a strong projection $\bar \pi \colon P^\Int_f \rightarrow\blowup{P}$.
 For $\hat u \in \blowup{P}$ define $e(\hat u)\colon \Int \rightarrow \blowup{P}$ by